jordan-na/jordan-na/README.md

 <h2>Hey there! 👋</h2>

 I'm Jordan, a third year Computer Science student at the University of Ottawa.
-My current main focus is front end web development.
 I am constantly learning and practicing my skills by creating applications that are responsive, fast, and practical.

-I am currently open for an internship or job opportunity, here is my <a href="https://github.com/jordan-na/jordan-na">resume</a>

-Want to know more about me ?
-Check out my <a href="https://github.com/jordan-na/jordan-na">website</a>

 <h2>Connect With Me 🔗</h2>